 • Advanced quantitative methods (e.g., mediation and moderation models)

-Psychosocial and Treatment Factors among People with OUD in Urban and Rural Communities of Michigan
+Improving Treatment for Opioid Use Disorder in Urban and Rural Communities of Michigan

-Dr. Lister is leading two research studies investigating psychosocial factors among persons in OUD treatment in urban and rural communities.
-These studies include patients in treatment at an urban methadone clinic (with collaboration from WSU School of Medicine), and multiple stakeholders dealing with OUD in rural communities of Michigan.
+Dr. Lister is involved with multiple research studies investigating psychosocial and clincial factors among OUD patients in low-income communities of Michigan.
+These studies include patients in treatment at an urban, Detroit-based methadone clinic with an emphasis on minority health, consumers and providers dealing with OUD treatment in rural communities of Michigan, and telemedicine programs aiming to deliver OUD treatment remotely to rural patients.

 Problem and Disordered Gambling: Characteristics and Treatment Recommendations

-Dr. Lister conducts research and provides workshops related to problem and disordered gambling disorder across psychosocial and bio-behavioral domains.
-He is a collaborator on a pilot study investigating a new bio-behavioral treatment for people with gambling disorder.
+Dr. Lister conducts and disseminates research findings related to problem and disordered gambling in academic, clinical, and advovacy settings.
+He is a collaborator on a pilot study investigating a new bio-behavioral treatment for people with gambling disorder and serves as a member for the Michigan Association on Problem Gambling and the National Council on Problem Gambling.

 Office Location5447 Woodward Avenue, Rm 053